Church, James Edward, Jr., 1869-1959

 Overview The First Baptist Church of Reno was established in Reno, Nevada in 1875 as a spin-off of an earlier congregation in Virginia City, Nevada.
 It was governed by a Board of Trustees; a number of societies and circles were organized for women, youth, and men.
 Reverand C. L. Fisher was the first minister; the Reverand Brewster Adams was one of the most prominent ministers (1910-1946) and civic leaders.
 The Church also established mission churches in Verdi, Nevada in 1896, and East Reno (Sparks,...

 Identifier: AC 0295

 Abstract The first honorary degree was awarded in 1888, to Hannah K. Clapp.
 In the minutes of the Board of Regents, Aug.
 15, 1888, is recorded that "Upon Resolution it was ordered that the degree of M.A. be conferred upon Professor Hannah K. Clapp by the Board of Regents."
 This collection contains files on honorary degree and distinguished Nevada recipients, 1937-1969.
 The information includes brief biographical sketches of the recipients, correspondence, and photographs.

 Identifier: AC 0103

-Abstract Charles Paul Keyser, an Elko native, graduated from the University of Nevada in 1899.
-His mother, Margaret Yeates Keyser had earlier been a student at the university when it was located in Elko, 1874-1885.
-In 1971, Keyser was interviewed by James W. Hulse for The University of Nevada: a centennial history, published in 1974.
-This collection contains a transcription of the interview with James W. Hulse; a copy of a lecture by professor of English Thomas Cowgill, 1898; a letter he wrote to J.E.
+Overview Charles Paul Keyser, born in Elko, Nevada, graduated from the University of Nevada in 1899.
+The collection contains a transcription of the interview with James W. Hulse; a copy of a lecture by professor of English Thomas Cowgill, 1898; a letter he wrote to J.E.
 Church, 1953; and copies of the Yeates and Keyser family history and genealogy.

 Identifier: AC 0288